yash-pathak-1997/Linux-File-Explorer-System/README.md

 The File Explorer application works in two modes: Normal mode and Command mode.
 This document provides an overview of the features and functionality of each mode.

+The application display data starting from the top-left corner of the terminal window, line-by- line.

+The application also handles text rendering if the terminal window is resized.

+The last line of the display screen is to be used as a status bar.

 ## Normal Mode

 Normal mode is the default mode of the application and is used for exploring the current directory and navigating the filesystem.